Cornwall Good Seafood Guide logo

 Sustainability Overview

 Crawfish were brought close to eradication in our waters following widespread capture by divers and netters in the 1960’s and early 70's.
-Following a surprise resurgence in the last few years catches of commercial landings of crawfish are now increasing in Cornwall.
-Stocks should be allowed to recover fully before targeting this species is encouraged.
-Crawfish are listed by ICUN as vulnerable.
-Currently there is no limit on quanties of this species landed or the amount of effort on this stock.
+Following a surprise resurgence in the last few years catches of commercial landings of crawfish have massively increased in Cornwall.
+Although populations are high there are no limits on quanties of this species landed or the amount of effort on this stock.
 There is a minimum landing size but that alone is unlikely to prevent overfishng as was shown before.
-Better management is urgently needed, and indications are that gill netting is already resulting in overfishing of this recent recolonisation.
+Better management is urgently needed, and indications are that unselective gill netting may already be resulting in overfishing of this recent recolonisation.

 Sustainability ratings for this species